NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 ```
 {{% /expand %}}
 {{% expand "***Answer***" %}}
-The `p1` variable is not being increased when a number lesser than the pivot is found.
+The `p1` variable is not being increased when a number smaller than the pivot is found.
 Remember that our version will assume that each time a lesser element is found, the pointer for the greater element must be updated.

 Add `p1++;` after the `swap` statement in line 27.